 Chefs stopping work for a momentary pose!

 My fellow diner and I were served complimentary grilled green beans and sunflower butter – the beans tasted super fresh, sweet and worked well with the coarse butter.
 A good start indeed.

-The freshly baked bread went down a treat too – as you tear, it releases steam, and an instant crunch chimes through the ears when you bite into it.
+The freshly baked bread went down a treat too – as you tear, it releases steam, and an instant crunch chimes through the ears when you bite into the crust.
 The fluffy butter just made it all the more luscious.
 I could’ve easily eaten more and more!

 Chicken Liver Mousse, Gooseberry and Apple. £6.
-The mousse was whipped to a fluffy consistency, silky smooth and the acidic fruit gave balance. it was perfect for scooping and slathering onto the bread which do so well here.
+The mousse was whipped to a fluffy consistency, silky smooth and the acidic fruit gave its balance.
+It was perfect for scooping and slathering onto the bread which they do so well here.

 Lady Hamilton’ smoked cod, wild fennel seeds, sorrel £4.
 Not the most convincing dish for me, totally not what I expected with the yogurt like consistency.
 I would dodge this one and opt for another dish next time.

 Truffled brie de Meaux, fig and walnut toast, rooftop honey. £9.5.
-This was quite possibly the most awesome brie dish I’ve ever had.
+This was quite possibly the most gorgeous brie dish I’ve ever had.
 The cheese was nicely melted onto that crunchy toast and the generous mountain of earthy truffles tasted so good with it.
 If you don’t oder this, you WILL miss out!

 Kentish corn, white polenta, barbecued duck hearts. £8.5.
-I loved this dish and single handedly demolished it.
-Textually it was perfect with crunchy corn against the really flavourful polenta.
+I loved this dish for all its depths of umami and single handedly demolished it.
+Textually it was pitch perfect with crunchy corn against the really flavourful polenta.
 This dish along with the brie were my favourite things to eat for the evening.

 Salt baked beetroot, cobnuts, house lardo, damson. £8.5.
-The white beetroot came sliced thinly and tasted really sweet unlike the earthy purple variety.
+The white beetroot came sliced thinly and tasted really sweet with no soil notes unlike the earthy purple variety.
 The cobnuts gave texture and the damson the acidity.